evifree/MKKit/README.markdown

 * Use ``#import <MKKit/MKGraphs.h>`` to use MKGraphs classes.

 Visit the MKKit Blog <http://matt62king.blogspot.com/search/label/MKKit> for more detailed information on installing MKKit.

+## Contributing ##

+I am always looking for contributers to the MKKit project.
+If you would like to contribute contact me via email: matt62king@gmail.com.

 ## Versioning ##